This blog may contain affiliate links. Read our disclosure policy for more info.

 Three years ago I spent about a month in Perth Australia.
-Reflecting on that time, I always remember my Rottnest Island day trip.
+Reflecting on that time, I always remember visiting Rottnest Island.
 I remember cycling around one of the most beautiful places I had ever seen, snorkeling in turquoise waters, and taking selfies with the friendly Quokkas!

 I knew coming back to Perth this time that I just had to return to Rottnest Island!